First half goal sees Cork City fall to defeat in final Premier Division game of the season

 There were valuable minutes at least for City’s returning trio, as they now brace for next Sunday’s FAI Cup final.

-Matthew Murray started before being withdrawn at the interval, Harry Nevin replaced an injured Darragh Crowley in the second half, with Ruairi Keating made his long-awaited return to an applause from the 1,814 in Turner’s Cross.
+Matthew Murray started before being withdrawn at the interval, Harry Nevin replaced an injured Darragh Crowley in the second half, with Ruairi Keating making his long-awaited return to an applause from the 1,814 in Turner’s Cross.

 The first time either goalkeeper was tested came in the 33rd minute.
 Carl Winchester, sharp to pounce under pressure from Fiacre Kelleher, stepped through the gap and struck early, but Conor Brann gathered without alarm.